JAS-30/ng-project/README.md

 ## Requirements
 Make sure you have [node.js](https://nodejs.org/en), Angular ("npm install -g @angular/cli" in terminal after downloading node.js) and [VSC](https://code.visualstudio.com/) .<br>
 ## How to use:
-Clone the repository or view the finished project [here](https://angular-project-6e408.web.app)
+Clone the repository in a folder or view the finished project [here](https://angular-project-6e408.web.app)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.